 I never did find a business that offered hands-on materials to help parents more easily connect and support their child.
 As I complained to my family about this (and my lack of a social life because I spent all my free time making materials), I was told what many have heard: be the change that you want to see.
 My mother and I would spend hours talking about creating a business that would help create that change.
 We loved discussing how music and art therapy could support ABA, family life and social groups.
 We figured that we had a few years to perfect our ideas before implementing them (she had 2 more years as a Director of Special Education before retirement).
 I always had a deep gut feeling that I’d eventually find a role that allowed me to create widespread impact, and began to feel that this business was the answer.
 That all changed in early 2010 when my mom suddenly passed away.
 Not only did I lose the most perfect role model a girl could ask for, both in life and in caring for children with special needs, but I also lost hope of ever starting that business we so frequently chatted about.

 Thankfully, my best friend and sister shares my compassion to help others.
 Our mother’s untimely passing created such an incredibly strong and unbreakable bond between Elizabeth and me.
 Her last wish for the two of us to “keep going” inspired us to re-evaluate our life goals and values.
 With Elizabeth’s strong business acumen, we realized that WE could still start a business that impacts the autism and special needs community by combining our passions and talents.
 And that’s exactly what we set out to do.

 Today, we are driven to grow EarlyVention in order to cast an even wider net.
-We want our supportive materials to reach children with special needs and their families from every demographic around the world.
+We want our supportive materials to reach children with special needs and those who love and support them from every demographic around the world.
 Although our mom cannot physically join us on this journey, as we had planned, my sister and I know that she is with us in spirit and cheering us on every step of the way.